andrasklein/andrasklein.github.io/_posts/2025-07-20-Pilgrimage.markdown

   path: /images/images-pilgrimage/image_11.png
 ---

+This notes-style walkthrough will be conducted using HackTheBox Guided Mode for this retired machine.

 ### Which version of nginx does the target machine run on TCP port 80?

 This can be enumerated with the help of an Nmap scan.